r1cummings/252TermProject-NovoHomeAssistant/README.md

 `Python Version    :         3.7.3` \
 `Operating System  :         Darwin-21.1.0-x86_64-i386-64bit` \
 `Python Path       :         /Users/ryan/anaconda3/bin/python`
+Be sure to have the same versions as I or Rasa may not run.
 3. Navigate (`cd`) to the cloned repository.
 4. Run `rasa run actions` and leave this running.
 5. Open a new terminal window and run `rasa shell`